W0x3R/Shower-Partitions-APP/README.en.md

 <img src="https://res.cloudinary.com/dkcilxezg/image/upload/v1745937160/examples_j1gusm.png" alt="Block ‘Examples of interior shower partitions’ on large screen"/>

-- Implemented functionality:
+- **Implemented functionality**:

   - Infinite carousel with thumbnails.

   - Ability to interact and view products using the Tab key and close the modal window using the Esc key for people with disabilities.

-  - Inability to go outside the modal window when switching with the Tab key using React-Focus-Lock.
+  - Inability to go outside the modal window when switching with the Tab key using `React-Focus-Lock`.

   - Implemented lazy image loading via the “Load More Photos” button.

-  - Optimized uploading of images and data via **Cloudinary**.
+  - Optimized uploading of images and data via `Cloudinary`.

 <p>
   <img src="https://res.cloudinary.com/dkcilxezg/image/upload/v1745937160/examplesItem1_qptpo3.png" alt="Open carousel in 'Examples of Interior Shower Partitions' block" width = '48%' />